All to stay home after 8pm, most factories shut among tightened COVID-19 curbs for parts of KL and Selangor

 In a statement, the minister said that the EMCO restrictions mean residents living in these areas cannot leave their homes after 8pm, while only one person per household is allowed to run errands.

+Only residents who work in essential services, or part of official government duty with appropriate documentation are allowed to travel to work, said Mr Ismail Sabri.

-Only factories manufacturing food and daily essential items are allowed to operate.
-Moreover, all restaurants and shops are to close at 8pm.
+Factories manufacturing food and daily essential items, including rice, bread, sugar, oil, milk and medication are allowed to operate while all restaurants, food courts, shops and street vendors can only open from 8am to 8pm.

-"Both of these areas show a high trend of infections," said Mr Ismail Sabri.
+According to Mr Ismail Sabri, all the areas affected by the EMCO show a high trend of COVID-19 infections.

 Mr Ismail Sabri added that the situation is alarming taking into account the population density of these areas and the fast spread of the Alpha, Beta and Delta variants.